The Science of… Air

 These week we have been learning about the science of air.
 There are some really fun and simple science experiments you can do related to air.
 My kids loved these & it helped them understand so much!
 Every one of them was too fun to try just once.
 They kept asking- “Can we do that again?”
 And since they are so easy, it is nice to say yes!

-The first one we did was a candle burning experiment.
+The first science of air experiment that we did was a candle burning experiment.
 We got 2 jars/ glasses of different sizes- a large one and a small one.
 We lit two small candles and set them under the glass jars and watched them to see what would happen.

 The first one to burn out was the one under the small jar…then the other burned out soon after.